redd-rl/bluetooth-scan/README.md

 # BluetoothScan
 Scans nearby area for Bluetooth devices and displays them for clients, clients are able to connect via a WebSocket (port 8765).
+Note this is horrendously insecure and should NEVER be used in a production environment.
+From the vulnerabilities created by Pickle to the potential Man in the Middle attacks and non authenticated non encrypted websockets.

 # Set-up
 ## Client